Exploring the outdoors

 Beach huts and beach wheelchairs at Barry Island, South Wales

-There is a lot more to Barry than the seafront too, including Barry War Museum with a First World War replica trench and an Anderson shelter from the Second World War.
-Knap Lake and Gardens is a favourite spot for locals to relax and the gardens are lovely to walk around.
-Goodsheds is a cool collection of independent boutiques, cafés and diners, ideal for a bite to eat and a spot of retail therapy.
+And there's more to Barry than the seafront, including Barry War Museum, which includes a First World War replica trench and an Anderson shelter from the Second World War.
+Knap Lake and Gardens is a favourite spot for locals to relax near The Knap beach, and Goodsheds is a cool collection of independent boutiques, cafés and diners, ideal for a bite to eat and a spot of retail therapy.
+Retailers include Matthew Jones Ceramics, Wild Meadow florist and Goodwash sustainable Welsh skincare brand.

 Search for things to do and places to stay in Barry